Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Is Blue Cross Blue Shield or Anthem better?

-Overall, Blue Cross Blue Shield is better than Anthem.
+Overall, Blue Cross Blue Shield (BCBS) is better than Anthem.
 You can get Blue Cross Blue Shield in more areas, and it generally has better customer satisfaction than Anthem.
-However, Anthem is usually cheaper.
-Both Blue Cross Blue Shield and Anthem offer quality coverage.
-To choose a health insurance company, start by reviewing your quotes, the coverage, the doctor network and any extras the company offers.
+However, Anthem usually has cheaper prices than BCBS.

 What did Anthem change its name to?